JortBox/Halo-FDCA/README.md

                         (str) Model to use. choose from (circle, ellipse, rotated_ellipse, skewed).
 Default: circle -frame FRAME          (str) Coordinate frame.
-Default: ICRS -loc LOC              (str) Sky coordinates of cluster. provide coordinates of the form: 'hh mm ss.ss -dd mm ss.s' in hourangle units.
-Default: None and image centre is chosen.
-  -z Z                  (float) cluster redshift
-  -m M                  (bool) choose to include mask or not.
-If True,
-                        -maskPath should be specified.
-Default: True -m_path M_PATH        (str) Path to clusters .reg mask file.
-Default: None -out_path OUT_PATH    (str) Path to code output.
-Default: directory code is in.
-  -fov FOV              (bool) Declare if image size has to be decreased
+Default: ICRS -fov FOV              (bool) Declare if image size has to be decreased before MCMC-ing.
-                        before MCMC-ing.
 Amount of decreasement has ben automatically set to 3.5*r_e.
 Default: True